ECTS

 Description

-Once they have completed the TD sequence, students will start setting up in situ community ecology experiments through an introduction to field ecology, in the form of autonomous projects.
-This includes a workshop to test Grime's (1988) competitive (C), stress-tolerant (S) and ruderal (R) strategies through the analysis of plant functional traits.
-Simple methods have recently been published that make it possible to place individuals(a fortiori communities) on Grime's triangle (Pierce et al., 2017).
-The sequence will begin with a field trip on campus: students will choose two contrasting environments (lawns, ruderal zone, woods, old wall) on which they will carry out a floristic inventory.
-Following this, they will take several individuals of each species back to the laboratory to measure various functional traits.
-Once the measurements have been made, they will be able to calculate the various indices linked to the CSR strategy.
-The sequence will conclude with a report and an oral presentation.
-Other workshops are currently under development.
+Once the tutorial sequence is complete, students will begin setting up in situ community ecology experiments through an introduction to field ecology, in the form of independent projects.
+As part of this practical, a workshop will allow students to test Grime's (1988) competitive (C), stress-tolerant (S), and ruderal (R) strategies through the analysis of plant functional traits.
+Simple methods have recently been published that allow individuals (and, by extension, communities) to be placed on Grime's triangle (Pierce et al., 2017).
+The sequence will begin with a field trip on campus: students will choose two contrasting environments (lawns, ruderal areas, woods, old walls) on which they will carry out a floristic inventory.
+They will then collect several individuals of each species and bring them back to the laboratory to measure various functional traits.
+Once the measurements have been taken, they will be able to calculate the various indices related to CSR strategy.
+The sequence will conclude with the writing of a report and an oral presentation.
+Other workshops are currently being developed.

-Necessary prerequisites
+Mandatory prerequisites

-- notions of population biology (r/K strategies)
+- concepts of population biology (r/K strategies)

 - basic use of R (importing data – producing simple graphs)

-- correct use of Excel (data entry and sorting)
+- Correct use of Excel (data entry and sorting)

-Knowledge control
+Knowledge assessment

-Examination methods: 100% continuous assessment
+Assessment method: 100% continuous assessment

-1/4: TD report
+1/4: tutorial report

-1/4: oral presentation (individual mark)
+1/4: oral presentation (individual grade)

-1/4: experience report (team note)
+1/4: experience report (team memo)

-test |
+trial |

 coefficient |

-No. of hours |
+Number of hours |

-Nb Sessions |
+Number of Sessions |

 Organization (FDS or local) |